All auditions are currently suspended until the Allenberry Resort re-opens and Keystone Theatrics is able to resume working on productions.

 - Dance Audition – The dance audition determines how well you are able to move and learn simple dance steps.
 Dance auditions may be more complex if the musical calls for complex dance numbers.

-- Reading – You will be asked to read provided selections or monologues from the script.
+- Reading – You may be asked to read provided selections or monologues from the script.
 Nothing needs to be prepared in advance.

 For non-musicals, auditions typically consist of readings from the script.